Sonoma County public schools unveil plan to expand arts education

-“Enrollment is often a matter of race and place, and it should never be that way,” said SCOE education consultant Karen McGahey.
+“Enrollment is often a matter of race and place, and it should never be that way,” SCOE education consultant Karen McGahey.

 Several speakers Thursday said studies show that students had higher test scores and better graduation rates when exposed to arts education early on.
 Away from the classroom, it can help with social development, too.

 “Art works personally to build confidence, to build your personality and live happily,” said Moises Sanchez, a Windsor High School student.
 “You’re not inhibited by social standards to be somebody else.
 You can be who you are, and be happy.”

 About 39% of Sonoma County students participated in the arts-oriented classes in 2016-17, which mirrors the state average.
 Although Sonoma County trails Marin, Napa and Lake counties where enrollment in the classes are 55%, 52% and 42%, respectively.